About Hudson

 The St. Croix River & Outdoor Access

 The St. Croix runs along Hudson's western edge and shapes the city's identity in a way few rivers do for small Wisconsin cities.
-Willow River State Park sits just north of the city with hiking, waterfalls, and year-round outdoor access.
+Willow River State Park sits just north of the city on County Road A — more than 2,800 acres with 14 miles of trails, three waterfalls including Willow Falls, and a swim beach at Little Falls Lake.
 The downtown riverfront has parks, boat launches, and views that draw people out in every season.
-For buyers coming from the metro, this is often the thing that closes the deal.
+For many metro buyers, this is the feature that makes Hudson feel different.

 Downtown & Local Scene

 Hudson's downtown has the kind of energy that's hard to manufacture — independent restaurants, local shops, and a walkable scale that doesn't require much planning.
+San Pedro Café and Pier 500 anchor the dining scene, and the Phipps Center for the Arts adds a cultural layer that surprises buyers who expect a small-town scene.
 The historic architecture gives it character, and the riverfront gives it a reason to exist beyond commerce.
-It feels like a real place people use, not just a place people pass through.
+It's a downtown people use, not just pass through.

 Pace of Life